|Day's Range||1,295.5 - 1,307.901|

 |52 Week Range||1,295.4995 - 1,307.9008|

-Based on the current price at $1342.30, the direction of the August Comex gold futures contract into the extended close is likely to be determined by trader reaction to the short-term 50% level at $1342.90.
+Based on the early price action and the current price at $1528.70, the direction of the December Comex gold futures contract into the close is likely to be determined by trader reaction to a pair of uptrending Gann angles at $1522.60 and $1520.40.

 Investing.com - Stocks plunged Wednesday after a key economic signal warned that the slowing global economy may produce a recession and both Germany and China showed more signs of slowing growth.

 Gold markets have been bullish for some time now, but over the last several days we have seen more of a grind.
 I think this is simply the market that is trying to be okay with the idea of leaving the $1500 level behind it.